 In 1973, Keep the River Clear, a small mural depicting the Hudson River sailboat “Clearwater” took first prize at the “Save the Hudson” benefit gala.
 Out of hundreds of entries from artists of all ages, a then 6-year-old Bret Reilly claimed that honor.
-Now, that little boy matured into a true, modern-day renaissance man—achieving success in sculpture, design, and music—with each mode of expression woven throughout his life, enhancing the others, rather than existing as independent entities.
+Now, that little boy matured into a true, modern-day creative—achieving success in sculpture, design, and music—with each mode of expression woven throughout his life, enhancing the others, rather than existing as independent entities.

-After meeting his wife in LA, Reilly moved back to New York in 2003 to pursue sculpture full-time.
+After meeting his wife in LA, Bret moved back to New York in 2003 to pursue sculpture full-time.
 Bret has exhibited at the Tang Museum in Saratoga Springs as well as multiple solo shows in New York City between 2004 and the present.
-He resided in France during the spring of 2006 to create his solo exhibition "No Smoking" which he exhibited in Paris.
-In addition, Reilly's sculptures have been featured in exhibitions in Miami, Martha's Vineyard, and Rye, NY.
-Reilly is regularly commissioned to create custom sculpture for private residence, as well as corporate installations.
+He resided in France during the spring of 2006 to create his solo exhibition "No Smoking" which exhibited in Paris.
+In addition, Bret's sculptures have been featured in exhibitions in Miami, Martha's Vineyard, and Rye, NY.
+Collectors have commissioned more than 100 works from the artist, which live in residences and corporate installations around the globe.